arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ## Overview

 The Opta™ is a robust micro PLC solution with many engaging features.
-In this tutorial we will go through the setup of Opta™ with the Arduino IDE and explain how to use its basic features, showing through examples how to program the LEDs on the device, how to use the programmable button, as well as controlling its inputs and outputs.
+In this tutorial, we will go through setting up Opta™ with the Arduino IDE and explain how to use its basic features.
+It includes examples to show how to program the LEDs on the device, how to use the programmable button, as well as to contol its inputs and outputs.

 ![The Opta™](assets/opta-device.svg)

 ## Goals

-- Putting Opta™ to work with the Arduino IDE
+- Learn how to put Opta™ to work with the Arduino IDE
-- Blinking the LEDs on the device
+- Learn how to blink the LEDs on the Opta™
-- Programming the button on the device
+- Learn how to program the button on the Opta™
-- Testing the inputs and outputs on the device
+- Learn how to test the inputs and outputs on the Opta™
-- Connecting the device to the Arduino Cloud
+- Learn how to connect the Opta™ to the Arduino Cloud

 ### Required Hardware and Software